 Dee Conlon started teaching as a maths teacher in North London almost 20 years ago.
 She continued her career in East London before joining BMAT as a senior leader in 2012.
 She has 12 years of middle and senior leadership experience and is committed to improving the life chances of young people through education.
 She has won awards for her contribution to education and to her community.
 Dee has been instrumental in ensuring that the comprehensive intake at Burnt Mill Academy was provided with the correct curriculum and interventions to improve outcomes, ensuring all, particularly the most disadvantaged, were given every opportunity to exceed expectations.

 Dee Conlon has a degree in Mathematics from a Russell Group University, a Post Graduate Diploma in Maths Education and the National Professional Qualification for Headship (NPQH).
-She is completing a Master’s Degree in Social Justice and Education.
 She is an Ofqual external expert in Mathematics where she uses her professional expertise to help shape and improve the education system.
 She is also a registered coach with DfE’s Women Leading in Education programme and volunteers her time to coach female leaders in education.

 Sue Forman - Community Volunteer